Marguerite Steinheil

 Marguerite Jeanne "Meg" Japy Steinheil, Baroness Abinger (16 April 1869 – 17 July 1954) was a French woman known for her many love affairs with important men.
 She was present at the death of President Félix Faure, who was rumoured to have died after having a seizure while allegedly having sex with her.
 She was later tried for the murders of her husband and mother, but was acquitted.

 Early life

 Steinheil was born Marguerite Jeanne Japy in Beaucourt, in the Territoire de Belfort, to a rich, industrial family, the daughter of Émilie (Rau) and Édouard Japy.
 She married the French painter Adolphe Steinheil, son of painter Louis Charles Auguste Steinheil, in July 1890.
-They had a daughter Marthe Steinheil born in 1891.
+They had a daughter Marthe Steinheil born on June 25, 1891.
 She became a prominent figure in Parisian society, and her salon was frequented by men of eminence in French political and social circles, including Charles Gounod, Ferdinand de Lesseps, René Lalique, Jules Massenet, François Coppée, Émile Zola, and Pierre Loti.